-Managing hybrid email deployments and migrations to Office 365

-Sometimes you need to unexpectedly retrieve emails, files or other types of data amid legal action.
+#6 Managing hybrid email deployments and migrations to Microsoft 365 Sometimes you need to unexpectedly retrieve emails, files or other types of data amid legal action.
 Something you never think it is going to happen to you until it does.
-Microsoft has built in a couple safety nets, (Litigation Hold) but again, these are not a robust backup solution capable of keeping your company out of legal trouble.
-For example, if you accidentally delete a user, their onhold mailbox, personal SharePoint site and OneDrive account is also deleted.
+Microsoft has built-in a couple of safety nets (litigation hold and retention).
+But, these are not a robust backup solution that will keep your company out of legal trouble.
+For example, with a backup solution, if you accidentally delete emails or documents before implementing a legal hold, you'll still be able to get them back to ensure you meet your legal obligations.
 Legal requirements, compliance requirements and access regulations vary between industries and countries, but fines, penalties and legal disputes are three things you don't have room for on your to-do list.
-Organizations that adopt Office 365 typically need a window of time to serve as a transition window between on-premises Exchange and Office 365 Exchange Online.
+Organizations that adopt Microsoft 365 typically need a window of time to serve as a transition window between on-premises Exchange and Microsoft 365 Exchange Online.
 Some even leave a small portion of their legacy system in place to have added flexibility and additional control.
 These hybrid email deployments are common, yet pose additional management challenges.

-The right Office 365 backup solution should be able to handle hybrid email deployments, and treat exchange data the same, making the source location irrelevant.
+The right Microsoft 365 backup solution should be able to handle hybrid email deployments, and treat exchange data the same, making the source location irrelevant.
 Furthermore, you should be able to store the data anywhere you choose, whether on premises, in cloud object storage such as AWS S3 or Azure Blob, or with a managed service provider.